 Too often people base their identities on what they do, on anything from their jobs to their roles in relationships and their pursuits, and by doing so they significantly limit their lives.
 The truth is God intends for all people to find their identity in Christ.
 That is where we will find the truth of who we are and embrace it.

 Mark Driscoll says, “if you’re a Christian, your identity encompasses all the abundance of being a beloved child of God”.
-It encompasses the abundance, the overflow… everything it means to be a child of God.
+It encompasses the abundance, the overflow… everything it means to be a child of God (in reality, that was the case even before you became a Christian).
 But our spirit has to grow and overrule the soul.
 It must overrule everything that has told us who we are, everything that has naturally defined us, so that our spirit decrees who we are, based on what God says.
 Then we can live in the truth of that identity and revelation of who we are and why we are here, and we can start living our lives fully in Christ.

-You are saved from punishment; you are reconciled to God; you are accepted as a child of God; you are adopted into His family.
-You are a saint not a sinner; you’re blessed; you have a new spiritual identity as a son and an heir.
+You are reconciled to God; you are accepted as a child of God; you are adopted into His family.
+You are a saint, not a sinner; you’re blessed; you have a new spiritual identity as a son and an heir.
 Believe it.
 Start thinking that way, start meditating on that.
 Start embracing what God says about you!

-By virtue of our adoption we have been given a new name, as a son not a slave, a new legal standing and status.
-Accepted; no longer alienated nor condemned.
-A new family relationship: God is our Father, no longer our Judge.
+By virtue of our adoption, we have been given a new name, as a son, not a slave, a new legal standing and status.
+Accepted; not alienated nor condemned.
+A new family relationship: God is our Father, not our Judge.
 A new image: the image of Christ. these are awesome things that God has done for us.

 But God is revealing to us in these days who we really are as His children; what sons really do in the kingdom of God; and what our inheritance really is in that kingdom.

 - The Right to Become Children of God